Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - To behave without respect by doing something that you have no right to do.
     - I would never **presume to** tell you what to do.

+## Pretension

+- A claim to do something
+-

+## Prey ⭐

+- An animal that is hunted and eaten by another animal.

 ## Pull off

 - To succeed in doing something difficult
     - The Goalkeeper pulled off six terrific saves.
 - to drive a car off a road in order to stop
     - We pulled off the road to get some food.

+## Pursue

+- To chase

+## Radically

+- Fundamentally

 ## Rather